 Life after Death – what happens to our digital assets?

-Most people understand what happens to their physical property after death – it passes on in accordance with a Will or be sold on the winding up of an estate.
+Most people understand what happens to their physical property after death – it passes on in accordance with a Will or will be sold on the winding up of an estate.
 But with the tech revolution, however, a new category of digital assets now exists, and most people are not so clear on what happens to them after we die.

 Who can access our Facebook or LinkedIn Account when we die?
 What happens to someone’s digital photos and music after death?